WSU-SEAL/ToxiCR/README.md

 Our code review dataset is: /models/code-review-dataset-full.xlsx <br>

-Our dataset contains total 19,671 labeled CR comments (initially, we had 19,571 CR labeled comments).
+Our dataset contains total 19,651 labeled CR comments.
 Each comments is labeled as toxic (1) or non-toxic (0).
 Finally, the number of toxic comments is 3757 (~19% of the dataset).